K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 2. After logging in, click “Dashboard” from the top of creating organization page's menu to proceed to the organization dashboard page.
 Click the “dev” space name located at the center of the screen to go to the space dashboard.
 ![026]

-3. Click “Dashboard” button to go to configuration management dashboard from space dashboard configuration managagement service instance.
+3. Click “Dashboard” button to go to the configuration management dashboard from the space dashboard configuration management service instance.
 ![027]

-4. When using the dashboard for the fist time after creating a Configuration Management Service, enter password between 6~16 letters.
+4. When using the dashboard for the first time after creating a Configuration Management Service, enter password between 6~16 letters.
 (When registering created configuration management service, it automatically goes to configuration management dashboard.)
 ![028]

 5. Click “Create New” button from the menu on top.
 ![029]

-6. Input the repository name in english at the create new repository page, select type(Git, SVN), and click “Create” button.
-Click “OK” when notification with the message of “Repository was newly created.” appears.
+6. Input the repository name in English at the create new repository page, select type(Git, SVN), and click “Create” button.
+Click “OK” when a notification with the message “Repository was newly created.” appears.
-  - Repository Name : XXX (English)
+  - Repository Name: XXX (English)
-  - Type : Git
+  - Type: Git
   - Repository Description : XXX
 ![030]